mehrunes77/Portfolio/README.md

-Welcome to my cybersecurity portfolio, inspired by the **SOC Level 1 Path** on [TryHackMe](https://tryhackme.com/).
+Welcome to my cybersecurity portfolio.
-This repository documents my hands-on projects, analysis reports, and scripts that demonstrate my defensive security skills.
+This repository documents my hands-on projects, analysis reports, and scripts that demonstrate my defensive (and offensive) security skills.

 ---